 I was looking forward to in some small way seeing these abandoned dogs getting a meal and the care they deserved, but I also really wasn’t looking forward to seeing any of the suffering they all go through.

 I needed to man up!
 I am an emergency nurse for crying out loud, a charge nurse in fact.
-I am used to seeing people with all manner of horrific injuries and illnesses and I can easily block myself off to every one of them so I can do my job.
+I triage and treat patients without a second thought and take charge in emergency situations.
+I am used to seeing people with all manner of horrific injuries and illnesses and it has never once phased me in the slightest.
+I can easily and dispassionately block myself off to each and every one of them so I can do my job.

 But this is different.
 Animals are involved here, specifically dogs, and I can’t block myself off to an animals suffering the way I can a human being.
 I know that sounds weird, but it’s why I became a nurse, not a vet.
 I just had to steel myself and do my tiny part in the hugely important work BAWA does every single day to help Bali’s animal population.